Akupounds/Telephone-Package/README.md

 # Telephone Package
- A telephone package that aloows yo to AddPhoneNumber, RemovePhoneNumber and DialPhoneNumber const readline = require('readline');
+ A telephone package that allows you to AddPhoneNumber, RemovePhoneNumber and DialPhoneNumber const readline = require('readline');

 class Telephone {